dwrobel/flatcam/README.md

 =================================================

+23.05.2019

+- fixed bug in Gerber editor FCDisk and FCSemiDisc that the resulting geometry was not stored into the '0' aperture where all the solids are stored
+- fixed minor issue in Gerber Editor where apertures were included in the saved object even if there was no geometric data for that aperture

 22.05.2019

 - Geo Editor - added a new editor tool, Eraser
 - some PEP8 cleanup of the Geo Editor
 - fixed some selection issues in the new tool Eraser in Geometry Editor
 - updated the translation files
+- RELEASE 8.917

 21.05.2019